ramenrolls/asus-fanctl/README.md

 ### Disclaimer

-This script is a workaround, not a replacement for Pulse-Width Modulation fan control.
+This script is a crude solution to thermal management, not a replacement for Pulse-Width Modulation fan control.
 It utilizes the available `pwm1_enable` sys-fs interface to interact with the hwmon5 ('cpu_fan')

 hwmon: (pwm-fan) add fan pwm1_enable attribute (https://patchwork.kernel.org/project/linux-hwmon/patch/20201125163242.GA1264232@paju/)

 **Limitations**

-* **Two Fan Modes:**  Only automatic and maximum mode are available through hwmon/sys-fs interface
+-  Only automatic and maximum mode are available through hwmon/sys-fs interface and incomplete PWM capabilities
-* **Not Full PWM Capability:** Limited by physical hardware

 TODO
 ====

-* **Threshold Fine-tuning:**  Refine default thresholds and give guidelines for customization based on hardware and use cases
-* **Hysteresis:**  Add delay before switching back to automatic mode to prevent fan speed fluctuations
-* **Logging and Debugging:**  Incorporate logging to track temperature, load, and fan mode changes for debugging
-* **Error Handling:**  Expand error handling to cover a wider range of scenarios

-**Longer-Term Goals**

-* **Multiple Fan Modes:**  Explore ways to achieve more granular fan control, potentially through kernel modules?
-* **GPU Monitoring:**  Integrate GPU temperature and load monitoring for comprehensive thermal management
-* **Adaptive Algorithm:**  Implement algorithm that learns from usage patterns and dynamically adjusts thresholds for performance and efficiency
-* **System Integration:**  Potentially integrate with system management tools or dashboards for streamlined experience
+Explore and refactor code to ACPI, as laptops will not have proper circuitry on motherboard to communicate with lm-sensors and PWM.
+ACPI remains the viable low level alternative, barring my crude pwm1_enable sysfs interaction.

+What is ACPI?

+The standard that allows the OS to discover and configure hardware, manage power and monitors system status.

+Thermal Management:

+ACPI defines thermal zones, which are logical collections of interfaces to temperature sensors, trip points, thermal property information, and cooling controls
+The operating system can make cooling decisions based on the system’s application load, user preferences, and thermal heuristics
+ACPI allows for proactive thermal management, including graceful shutdown of devices or the entire system at critical heat levels

+Fan Speed Control:

+ACPI fan drivers create attributes in the sysfs directory of the ACPI device, listing properties of fan performance states These attributes include control percent, trip point index, speed in RPM, noise level, and power draw Users should be able to adjust fan speed using thermal sysfs cooling devices, either by setting it to predefined performance states